Compare the best business bank accounts in the US (2025)

 7. What is the difference between a personal and a business bank account?

-A personal account is for individual use, such as personal savings and daily transactions.
-A business account is meant for business operations, with features that cater to commercial needs, such as higher transaction limits and multi-user access.
+A personal account is intended for individual use, such as managing personal savings and conducting daily transactions.
+A business account is designed for business operations, featuring tools that cater to commercial needs, including higher transaction limits and multi-user access.

 8. Should I link my personal bank account to my business account?